-EO Doi stated that due to the pandemic, the next meeting d determined. ate is still to be Chair Nagashima asked for any additional comments from t are none, she will call for a motion to adjourn the meeting. he audience.
-If there Vice Chair Behnken motioned to adjourn the meeting.
+EO Doi stated that due to the pandemic, the next meeting date is still to be determined.
+Chair Nagashima asked for any additional comments from the audience.
+If there are none, she will call for a motion to adjourn the meeting.
+Vice Chair Behnken motioned to adjourn the meeting.
 Ms. Hagerman seconded the motion.
 Ms. Bath asked the Vice Chair if this was her last meeting.
-Vice Chair Behnken said yes. • EO Doi thanked her for her service on the Board.
-Chair Nagashima noted for any meetings moving forward, a need to be present so they will have to choose dates where EO Doi noted that the discussion on potential dates can be meeting. done outside of the 4.
-Adjournment : With no further business to discuss, the meeting was adjour 12:41 p.m.
-Taken by: rned at /s/ Jennifer Fong Jennifer Fong Secretary Reviewed by: /s/ Risé Doi Risé Doi Executive Officer 7/10/2020 [] Minutes approved [] Minutes approved as is. with changes; see minutes of
+Vice Chair Behnken said yes.
+EO Doi thanked her for her service on the Board.
+Chair Nagashima noted for any meetings moving forward, all three members will need to be present so they will have to choose dates where they can all attend.
+EO Doi noted that the discussion on potential dates can be done outside of the meeting.
+With no further business to discuss, the meeting was adjourned at 4.
+Adjournment: 12:41 p.m.
+Taken by: /s/ Jennifer Fong Jennifer Fong Secretary Reviewed by: /s/ Risé Doi Risé Doi Executive Officer 7/10/2020 [] Minutes approved as is.
+[X] Minutes approved with changes; see minutes of October 28, 2020